binbows/rp_city34_rz_v2/README.md

   - binbows
   - EpicGamerMan
   - Team Requiem
-  - The Moderation Team
+  - The Requiem Moderation Team
-  - You
+  - and You.